fxbricix/Financial-Project/README.md

 # Financial-Project
-My first project learning Java and OOP.
+A College project, first time using Java and learning OOP.

+Its based on a financial system, the objects are Houses, Apartaments, Terrains etc.
+All words are in Brazilian Portuguese!